-Course: Торіс: Week/Dates 5:

-What are the situational factors you might consider when planr ning for your course?
-What is currently workin ng in face-to-face instructio on?
+Course: Торіс: Week/Dates s: What are the situational factors you might consider when plan hing for your course?
+What is currently workin ng in face-to-face instruction s: m?
 Learning Outcomes What should students be able to do by the end of the unit/module?
 Assessments/feedba How will you determine if s learning outcomes?
 How w about their learning?
-Consi and informal assessments. students are achieving the vill students get feedback sider the role of both formal Learning Activities What learning activities wil help them meet the learnin interact with each other, th content?
-Which activities a face or remote/online & ho Face-to-face ng outcomes?
-How will they ne instructor, and the are best suited for face-to- Tool Needs What tools (including technology and other materials) are needed to create the unit or support the learning activities and/or assessments?
+Cons ack tudents are achieving the v ill students get feedback ider the role of both formal Learning Activities What learning activities wil help them meet the learning interact with each other, th Il students engage in to ng outcomes?
+How will they he instructor, and the Tool Needs What tools (including technology and other materials) are needed to Face-to-face Remote/Online face or remote/online & ho Face-to-face w will they be integrated?
+Remote/Online learning activities and/or assessments?
+1. 2.

-1.

-2. +

-Course: Topic: Week/Dates S:
+Course: Торіс: Week/Dates 5:

 Learning Outcomes What should students be able to do by the end of the unit/module?
 Assessments/feedba How will you determine if s learning outcomes?
 How w about their learning?
-Cons and informal assessments. tudents are achieving the vill students get feedback ider the role of both formal Learning Activities What learning activities will help them meet the learnin interact with each other, the content?
-Which activities a face or remote/online & how g outcomes?
+Cons and informal assessments. ack tudents are achieving the i ill students get feedback ider the role of both formal Learning Activities What learning activities will help them meet the learnin interact with each other, the content?
+Which activities a face or remote/online & hor I students engage in to g outcomes?
 How will they e instructor, and the re best suited for face-to- w will they be integrated?
 Tool Needs What tools (including technology and other materials) are needed to create the unit or support the learning activities and/or

-Face-to-face Remote/Online Face-to-face Remote/Online assessments?
+- Face-to-face Remote/Online Face-to-face Remote/Online assessments?

 3.

 4.

 5.

 6.